Ph.D. Student Bios

 Anna Localio

-Anna received her MPH degree from the University of Pennsylvania and has a Bachelor’s degree in Sociology from Boston College.
-Previously, she worked as a research coordinator at the University of Pennsylvania, researching clinical interventions for adults with asthma in Philadelphia.
-She also worked at the Community Food Bank of Southern Arizona as a bilingual application assistant for SNAP and other public benefits.
-Her research interests include health policy, implementation and evaluation sciences, health disparities in chronic disease and food security.
-Anna will be an AHRQ NRSA T32 trainee during the 2019-2020 academic year.
+Before joining the PhD program in 2019, she received her MPH from the University of Pennsylvania and her BA in Sociology from Boston College.
+Before coming to the UW, she worked as a research coordinator at the University of Pennsylvania researching clinical interventions for low-income adults with asthma in Philadelphia.
+She also served as a Jesuit Volunteer at the Community Food Bank of Southern Arizona assisting clients applying for SNAP and other public benefits.

 Ammarah Mahmud